 There is a strong feeling of loyalty within the group.
 Parents are kept as uninformed as possible.
 If someone stuffs up, the others look out for him.
 Ben really enjoys that feeling of unconditional acceptance and he feels much freer with his friends than he does at home.

 The next day he felt really bad.
-He’d had a really good time, but he didn’t feel comfortable with what he had done and where this was heading.
+In some ways he’d had a really good time, but he didn’t feel comfortable with what he had done and where this was heading.
 Another gathering was planned.
 He had already put in some money for dope.
 He knew his mates wouldn’t pressure him into anything… he felt pressure within himself to be part of the same experience.
 He was worried about not being able to resist when he got there.
 But the only alternative was to cut himself off from his friends.

 Ben had a problem… He needed a plan!